ClassicConor/UoKCSYear1ExamNotes2024/HCI/HCI 2021 Paper/HCI 2021 Answers.md

 HPKHK

-1. H - Place the hand on the keyboard
+1. H - Place the hand on the mouse
 2. P - Move the mouse the upper text box
 3. K - Click on the text box
 4. H - Move the hand onto the correct key on the keyboard